ericchase-library/ts-library/README.md

 This folder contains the scripts we use to automate work flows, like:

 - building source code into a website, browser extension, or command line application;
-- performing some kind of mainentance on project files;
+- performing some kind of maintenance on project files;
 - and even other operations like:
   - opening all the source files in your project (`./tools/open-all-source-files.ts`);
   - re-installing all the npm packages in your package.json file (`./tools/re-install-packages.ts`)